tomazov/kohana-email/README.md

 Kohana Email module
 ===================

-Kohana 3.3 and Koseven compatible email module using SwiftMailer or PHPMailer.
+koseven 8.3 and Koseven compatible email module using symfony/mailer or PHPMailer.

 ## How to install